yizhiyan1992/GEO_docs/AutoGIS.md

 l1.xy # get the coordinates of l1
 l1.length # get the length
 l1.centroid # get the centroid
+p1.distance(l1) # the distance between point to line segment
 ```

 create polygon object: